lucashaley/lucashaley.github.io/_posts/2023-05-16-turf-moving-around.md

 ---
-title: 'Turf: Moving Around'
+published: true
 date: 2023-05-16 09:50:00 -07:00
+title: "Turf: Moving Around"
 categories:
   - Game Design
-tags:
-- Progress
+excerpt: Getting closer to the play loop
-splash_image: "/uploads/chrome_mFfmTP69vR.png"
+splash_image: /uploads/chrome_mFfmTP69vR.png
 ---
 Another quick test of the game.
 This time in the city — and I managed to find the bot spawn!